Haystacks Calhoun: Professional wrestling career

 In 1966 he won both the NWA Tri-State Tag Team Championship and the NWA Canadian Tag Team Championship while teaming with a young Jack Brisco and Don Leo Jonathan, respectively.
 Moreover, he then helped attract fans to the fledgling Northeast promotion World Wide Wrestling Federation (WWWF).
 On May 30, 1973, Calhoun paired with Tony Garea to defeat the Japanese duo of Mr. Fuji and Prof. Toru Tanaka for the WWF Tag Team Title; six months later they dropped the titles back to Fuji and Tanaka.
 He continued working for WWWF until 1979.
-Calhoun as well continued working in various territories until retiring from wrestling in early 1981.
+Calhoun as well continued working in various territories until retiring from wrestling in 1980.

 Death and legacy

 Calhoun's weight and declining health eventually forced him into retirement, and he was ultimately confined to a double-wide trailer after losing his left leg to diabetes in 1986.
 He died at age 55 on December 7, 1989.
-He is buried in Scott Cemetery in Collin County, Texas.
 His daughter donated mementos of his wrestling career to the Collin County museum.

 Calhoun was more directly an influence on British super heavyweight wrestler Martin Ruane, best known in America for his stint as Loch Ness in World Championship Wrestling.
 Ruane achieved fame in his home country as "Giant Haystacks", a modified version of Calhoun's gimmick.
 Ruane first wrestled as "Haystacks Calhoun", a direct copy of the American original, while working for Wrestling Enterprises (of Birkenhead) in the early 1970s, before modifying his name and character.
-Thus adapted, Ruane later moved to Joint Promotions where he achieved television exposure and national fame as the tag team partner - and later arch enemy - of Big Daddy.
+Thus adapted, Ruane later moved to Joint Promotions where he achieved television exposure and national fame as the tag team partner, and later arch enemy, of Big Daddy.

 Calhoun often appeared at Capital Arena in Washington, D.C., scuffling on televised bouts.
 A. J. Weberman was head of Haystacks Calhoun fan club.